 UModel enables you to create your own plug-ins, as DLL files, and integrate them into UModel.
 The UModel graphical user interface provides commands to enable or disable a plug-in.
 Typical languages used to implement an IDE plug-in are C# and C++.
 For more information, see IDE Plug-ins .

 Additionally, you can manipulate UModel with external scripts.
 For example, you could write a script to open UModel at a given time, then open a UModel project generate UML documentation, and print it out.
 External scripts would again make use of the API to carry out these tasks, see The UModel API.

-Using the UModel API from outside UModel requires an instance of UModel to be started first.
-How this is done depends on the programming language used.
-See Programming Languages for information about individual languages.
+Using the UModel API from outside UModel requires an instance of UModel to be started first, see Accessing the API.

 Essentially, UModel will be started via its COM registration.
 Then the Application object associated with the UModel instance is returned.
 Depending on the COM settings, an object associated with an already running UModel can be returned.
 Any programming language that supports creation and invocation of COM objects can be used.
 The most common of these are listed below.

 •JScript and VBScript script files have a simple syntax and are designed to access COM objects.
-They can be run directly from a DOS command line or with a double click on Windows Explorer.
+You can run such scripts directly from the command line or with a double click from Windows Explorer.
 They are best used for simple automation tasks.

 •Java: Altova products come with native Java classes that wrap the Application API and provide a full Java look-and-feel.